MintyTrebor/MQTT4DSF/README.md

 # Configuration
 All configuration is done through DSFMQTT_Config.json available in the SYS folder of DWC.
+Currently when you make any changes you will need to restart the DSFMQTT service.
+(Plans include a DWC GUI plugin to enable easy configuration, - hence the use of json for config storage but it will take a while - sorry!)

 ***Initial Configuration***
 -Update "MQTT_SETTINGS" with you MQTT broker settings: